 So, what exactly is Long Exposure Photography?

-As the name indicates, it’s a photographic style that involves using long exposures, or slow shutter speeds.
-By doing so, we’re able to blur moving elements such as water, cars, or clouds.
+As the name indicates, it’s a photographic style involving long exposure times or slow shutter speeds.
+By doing so, we can blur moving elements such as water, cars, or clouds.

-The exact definition is somewhat vague but the majority of photographers agree that a long exposure begins when the shutter speed is too slow to capture a sharp handheld image.
+The exact definition is somewhat vague, but most photographers agree that a long exposure begins when the shutter speed is too slow to capture a sharp handheld image.
 That exact shutter speed varies based on the camera and focal length.

-It’s not only landscape photographers who’ve grown to love the technique; it’s also popular among other genres such as architecture, street, abstract- and culture photography.
-It is more common within certain areas of photography but the technique can be used in many ways.
+Not only landscape photographers have grown to love the technique; it’s also popular among other genres such as architecture, street, abstract, and culture photography.
+Although it is more common within certain areas of photography, the technique can be used in many ways.

-Long Exposure Photography is a technique that requires a slow shutter speed.
-To fully understand the basics of this technique, it’s therefore essential to understand the fundamental settings of your camera, especially the shutter speed.
+Long Exposure Photography requires a slow shutter speed.
+Therefore, to fully understand this technique, it’s essential to understand the fundamental camera settings, especially the shutter speed.

-The shutter speed is the amount of time the camera’s shutter is open.
+Shutter speed is the amount of time the camera’s shutter is open.
 This period is measured in seconds or fractions of seconds.
-A larger denominator, such as 1/1000, is a quicker shutter speed than a lower denominator such as 1/10.
+A larger denominator, such as 1/1000, is a quicker shutter speed than a lower denominator, such as 1/10.

 A lower denominator, or slower shutter speed, allows more light to reach the sensor.